nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## 1.1 Purpose

 The purpose of this Developer Guide is to describe the design, implementation and documentation of Taskify.
-This document intends for the read to understand the relationship between the components that make up Taskify.
+This document intends for the reader to understand the relationship between the components that make up Taskify.

 ## 1.2 Audience